metadata toggle

 Do not administer intra-articularly where there is evidence of fractures, bacterial joint infections and aseptic bone necrosis.

-Do not use in known cases of hypersensitivity to the active substance, to corticosteroids and to any other ingredient of the product.
+Do not use in cases of hypersensitivity to the active substance, to corticosteroids or to any of the excipients.

 If the veterinary medicinal product is used for induction of parturition in cattle, then a high incidence of retained placentae may be experienced and possible subsequent metritis and/or subfertility.
 Response to long-term therapy should be monitored at regular intervals by a veterinary surgeon.